ritaNDU/beiruttimes-final-ritamerhej/README.md

 ## How I Got Organized

 I drew a plan for my app on pen and paper.
 I then figured out how the data should flow in the app, and what data was needed and what was its architecture.
-I had planned plenty of other feature,but had to cut them out for now.
+I had planned plenty of other feature,but had to cut them out for now due time restrictions.

 I will implement them over time whenever I have some free time.
-Then, I started implementing each feature one by one.

 ## Challenges Faced